 6. Giraffe Classification

-- The following is the scientific classification or taxonomy of giraffe:
+- The following is the scientific classification or taxonomy of giraffes:

 7. How Tall Is A Giraffe – Giraffe Height